Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets

 \subsection{Description of the Full Dataset and Matched Dataset}

 The data include 1,006 mayoral elections in Louisiana from 1988-2011.
 Data is at the municipality level, where each election was held.
-Covariates include each municipality's median income, number of residents, percentage of residents that are African American and of voting age, percentage of residents with a college degree, percentage of residents with a high school degree, percentage of residents that are unemployed, and percentage of residents that are below the poverty line.\footnote{These covariates are based on 1990 census data and thus are pre-treatment measurements for most of the electoral data.} The treatment is whether or not at least one candidate in the election was African American.
+Covariates include each municipality's median income, number of residents, percentage of residents that are African American and of voting age, percentage of residents with a college degree, percentage of residents with a high school degree, percentage of residents that are unemployed, percentage of residents that are below the poverty line, and whether or not it had a home rule charter.\footnote{These covariates are based on 1990 census data and thus are pre-treatment measurements for most of the electoral data.} The treatment is whether or not at least one candidate in the election was African American.
 The outcome is black voter turnout (measured in percentage points), and interest is in the ATE on this outcome. \cite{keele2017black} created this dataset using three data sources maintained by the state of Louisiana, and further details can be found therein.

 \cite{keele2017black} focused their efforts on these data because all mayoral elections in Louisiana can turn into a runoff election.
 In Louisiana mayoral elections, a ``general election'' is held at first, where any number of candidates may run.
 If no candidate receives the majority of votes, the two candidates with the most votes advance to a ``runoff election.'' \cite{keele2017black} analyzed general elections as well as runoff elections.
 For ease of exposition, we focus on general elections, because \cite{keele2017black} were able to achieve a larger matched sample and higher level of covariate balance for these data.